dboddie-canonical-work/disgorged-docs/environment-variables.rst

 ..
 7983.md

-.. \_environment-variables:
+.. _environment-variables:

 Environment variables
 =====================

 Environment variables are widely used across Linux to provide convenient access to system and application properties.

-Both `Snapcraft <snapcraft-overview.md>`__ and snapd consume, set, and pass-through specific environment variables to support building and running snaps.
+Both :ref:`Snapcraft <snapcraft-overview>` and snapd consume, set, and pass-through specific environment variables to support building and running snaps.

 See below for the various environment variables available to snap applications.
-For environment variables connected to Snapcraft, see `Parts environment variables <parts-environment-variables.md>`__.
+For environment variables connected to Snapcraft, see :ref:`Parts environment variables <parts-environment-variables>`.

 Snap specific environment variables
 -----------------------------------